-(Originally reported: December 2015) Statewide Library Resources staff has completed the collection of "user stories" in order to scope and prioritize both the core functionality and additional features of the new Directory.
+(Originally reported December 2015) Statewide Library Resources staff has completed the collection of "user stories" in order to scope and prioritize both the core functionality and additional features of the new Directory.
 Based on their prioritization, development work is on schedule to commence after the first of the year.

-(Update: February 2016) Based on the significant scope of the Library Directory and the diverse user stories collected, the decision has been made to build the new Library Directory in a series of small projects.
+(Originally reported February 2016) Based on the significant scope of the Library Directory and the diverse user stories collected, the decision has been made to build the new Library Directory in a series of small projects.
 Anticipated timeline for a complete re-write is 12-18 months however staff will roll out various modules of the new Directory as they come online.
 As was the case with the rewrite of the Digital Atlas, staff are making use of the Agile project management process whereby they identify small development "sprints" and meet on a daily basis in small, standup, meetings to report progress, answer questions, and identify and address development concerns.
 A project launch meeting was held on January 25 to discuss the initial project to create the necessary authentication system to support the variety of functions or "roles" the system supports.
 Examples of roles range from entering and editing library location and demographic information, to registering for the Fall Workshops, to entering public library statistics, to managing continuing education credits and certification, etc. Unlike the current system, where practical and feasible, the new Library Directory will utilize integrated technologies that we do not have to build and maintain in-house.
 For example, we plan to make use of the State's E-pass authentication system, rather than maintaining our own.
 Using E-pass will reduce the need for staff and librarians to maintain multiple passwords for different state applications and will improve the overall security of the Library Directory.
+(Originally reported April 2016) IT staff worked successfully with Montana Interactive, the company that implements the State's eGov programs, to implement Montana ePass as the authentication services for the new Library Directory.
+As MSL begins to further utilize Montana ePass patrons will be able to use a single account for the Library Directory, Digital Library services, and other State of Montana applications.